golangatoz/golang-free-learning/README.md

 ## GolangAtoZ-01

-If you are new in Software Development field and want to learn Golang, then read and watch all following articles, blog post & videos.
+If you are new in Software Development field and want to **learn Golang**, then read and watch all following articles, blog post & videos.

 (1) Watch following 1 Hour YouTube video with quick learning and overview about Golang.